- Balanced ATU High Efficiency System

 Because the ATU is remotely located, I use a StepperTune to control the two stepper motors within the ATU.
 StepperTune has 8 memories which I use to “preset” the ATU to memorized operating frequencies.
 I only need to “touch up” the SWR if I QSY significantly from the memorized settings for each of the bands of operation.
 StepperTune is described at www.steppertune.com and is sold here on the W7FG TrueLadderLine and Antennas store.

 The balanced ATU requires vacuum relay control to switch between high and low impedance and the amount of capacitance to be used.
-I am in the process of designing a new StepperTune for use with a balanced tuner.
-The new StepperTune version will be capable of controlling up to three vacuum relays from within Steppertune.
+The new StepperTune-BT is capable of controlling up to three vacuum relays.
 The three relay driving circuits will be associated with each memory position.
-When the operator selects a memory for a particular band, the correct vacuum relays within the ATU are automatically actuated for that band by Steppertune.
-By using StepperTune to perform this task along with actuating the stepper motors, the operator no longer needs a seperate switch control panel to actuate the vacuum relays within the ATU.
-I hope to have this new version of StepperTune available soon!
+When the operator selects a memory for a particular band, the correct vacuum relays within the ATU are automatically actuated for that band by Steppertune-BT.
+By using StepperTune-BT to perform this task along with actuating the stepper motors, the operator no longer needs a seperate switch control panel to actuate the vacuum relays within the ATU.
+StepperTune-BT is now listed in our store!

 Antenna System Bandwidth In Terms Of Return Loss (db) 13.6db=95 Khz